Flame-rumped tanager

-The flame-rumped tanager (Ramphocelus flammigerus) is a species of bird in the family Thraupidae.
-It is found in semi-open forest and woodland.
+The flame-rumped tanager (Ramphocelus flammigerus), also known as sangre de toro lomo de fuego (the flame-backed bull's-blood), toche enjalmado (scallop-billed tanager) or tangara lomiflama (flame-backed tanager), is a species of bird in the family Thraupidae.
+It is endemic to western Colombia, found in semi-open forest and woodland.

+Distribution and habitat

+The flame-rumped tanager is distributed throughout the Cauca Valley, from Antioquia south to Cauca in western Colombia.

+This species is considered quite common in its natural habitats: shrubby clearings, forest edges and gardens, mainly between 800 and 2000m above sea level.

 The most widespread subspecies, icteronotus, is found in the Tumbes-Chocó-Magdalena in Panama, Colombia, Ecuador and Peru, and is sometimes considered a separate species, the lemon-rumped tanager (R. icteronotus).
 However, it is known to hybridize with the nominate subspecies from the Cauca Valley in Colombia.

-Males of both subspecies have a mainly black plumage and a narrowly black-tipped pale bluish bill.
+Description

+The flame-rumped tanager measures on average 19 cm in length.
+It has very marked sexual dimorphism.
+Males of both subspecies have velvety black plumage with a scarlet-red spot on the back; the chest and rump are orange to red and the belly is bright yellow.
+The beak is cobalt blue to silver or whitish with a black tip.
+The female has an olive-brown back with dark spots; a reddish-orange rump; and a light yellow chest and belly.

 The rump of the male P. f. icteronotus is yellow, while it is red in P. f. flammigerus.
-In females, the head, wings and tail are blackish-brown and the underparts are mainly yellow.
 The rump is yellowish in the female P. f. icteronotus, while the rump, vent and chest are orange-red in P. f. flammigerus.